 Most parents agree that a well-planned changing area makes diapering quicker and easier.
 Keep essential supplies close at hand (yet out of baby's reach) on nearby shelves.
 Essential supplies include: diapers, baby wipes, baby lotion (cream or oil), cotton, petroleum jelly, diaper rash cream and diaper rash liquid powder.

-Since a baby who is preoccupied is a baby who won't wiggle and squirm, give baby something to look at while being changed — such as an unbreakable mirror or a colorful picture.
-Later, when baby is able to grasp objects, keep favorite toys close at hand.
+If a baby is preoccupied then he/she won't wiggle and squirm, give baby something to look at while being changed — such as an unbreakable mirror or a colorful picture.
+Later, when baby is able to grasp objects, keep favourite toys close at hand.

 Diapering in 1-2-3